AnimusPL/pdf_to_img/README.md

-"Move the pdf file to the folder with the pdf_to_img.py file, run the commands:
+"Move the pdf file (or files) to the folder with the pdf_to_img.py file, run the commands:
 - pip install pymupdf (only if pymupdf is missing)
 - python .\pdf_to_img.py